Tess Bateman: Reception

 For her portrayal of Tess, Packer was awarded the 2006 Screen Nation Award for Female Performance in television.
 The actress was surprised to win the accolade and thought the drama's nomination reflected the production team's work.
 At the 19th National Television Awards in 2014, Packer was longlisted in the Drama Performance category for her role as Tess.

 A reporter of The Telegraph included Tess in the ten best characters of Casualty.
 They wrote that "calm and firm" Tess "endured her fair share of drama".
 A Daily Post reporter dubbed Tess "sensible", while Christine Klabacher from the Warrington Guardian labelled her a "po-faced nurse".
 Emma Bullimore of the Radio Times called the character "lovely [and] responsible".
 In April 2020, she ranked her affair with Fletch sixth in the show's best romances.
 She called it "so-so-scandalous" and commented, "We shouldn't have been willing them to stay together, but we couldn't help it."
 The story garnered a mixed response and Walkinshaw told Laura-Jayne Tyler of Inside Soap that "It's like Marmite - people either love it or hate it."
 In 2012, Inside Soap described Tess and Charlie as "the mum and dad of Casualty".
 Producer Nikki Wilson recognised the characters' importance and highlighted their relationship, agreeing that they are the parents of the whole department".
 She hoped they would continue to feature in the show.

-Tess' first episode was rated the best ever episode in an online poll ran by the show's website for its twenty-fifth anniversary in September 2011.
+Tess's first episode was rated the best ever episode in an online poll ran by the show's website for its twenty-fifth anniversary in September 2011.
 In the same poll, the episode featuring the character's impalement was nominated.
-Tess' impalement story received criticism for its portrayal of council estates by Jules Birch of Inside Housing.
+Tess's impalement story received criticism for its portrayal of council estates by Jules Birch of Inside Housing.
 Klabacher was not surprised that Tess survived her accident and dubbed the scene "a Tess kebab".
 The story also received complaints to Ofcom, who criticised the repeated use of "extreme scenes" aired pre-watershed.
 In a statement, they said that the scenes of Tess impaled, combined with a graphic car crash, led to "a sustained and concentrated run of distressing and shocking scenes".
-Tess' exit was included in The Peoples television highlights for 15 August 2015.
+Tess's exit was included in The Peoples television highlights for 15 August 2015.
 Radio Times Alison Graham criticised the realism of Tess leaving without a notice period.
 In March 2019, Sophie Dainty from Digital Spy expressed a wish for Tess to return to the show, which was echoed by series producer Loretta Preece in September 2019.